EffectOrientedProgramming/book/Chapters/08_Reliability.md

 The only changes required are:

-- building our cache with sensible values
+- Building the cache with sensible values
-- then passing the `Cache#get` method to our `PopularService` constructor, rather than the bare `CloudStorage#retrieve` method
+- Passing the `Cache.get` method to the `PopularService` constructor, instead of the bare `CloudStorage.retrieve` method

-Now when we run the same scenario, with our cache in place:
+Now we run the same scenario with the cache in place:

 ```scala mdoc:runzio
 def run =